Test of Oral Proficiency (TOP) Exam Overview

 – You will be asked questions during the presentation, as in a typical lecture; prepare and practice with this in mind.

-Repeat Test Takers: It is highly recommended that test-takers seek counseling from the TOP counseling team to review their exam before registering for the exam again.
+Repeat Test Takers: If you received a non-passing or provisional-passing score and are retaking the TOP exam, it is highly recommended that you seek counseling from the TOP counseling team to review your previous exam before registering again.
 Please contact the TOP coordinator at TOP@teaching.ucla.edu to schedule your appointment.
+Please note counseling requests are addressed in the order they are received and may take up to 2 weeks to schedule due to demand.

 Task 2 – Syllabus Review